Peter Kalerwa Salasya: Hate speech

 Salasya was arrested and charged before a Nairobi court with hate speech.
-He was accused of inciting ethnic tension between the Luo and Luhya communities by a post he made on X (formerly Twitter) on May 10, 2025.
-His charge was an offense contrary to section 12(1)(b) and section 13(2) of the National Cohesion and Integration (NCIC) Act of 2008 and released on bail.
+He was accused of inciting ethnic tension between the Luo and Luhya communities by a post he made on X (formerly Twitter) on 10 May 2025.
+He was charged with an offense contrary to section 12(1)(b) and section 13(2) of the National Cohesion and Integration (NCIC) Act of 2008 and released on bail.
 In June 2025, he requested that the matter be settled out of court.
-As of September 2025, the case was still pending, with the Director of Public Prosecutions (DPP) granted time to review the application before the next scheduled hearing in October 2025.
+As of September 2025, the case was still pending, with the Director of Public Prosecutions granted time to review the application before the next scheduled hearing in October 2025.
+In October, the magistrate forwarded the file to NCIC for assessment and recommendations after the prosecution said the commission needed time to evaluate the case.

+On 11 November 2025, the magistrate directed that the case proceed to a full hearing after efforts to resolve the matter through the NCIC stalled due to the expiry of the commissioners' term.
+The case was scheduled for hearing on 17 January 2026, when the prosecution informed the court that the parties had reached an agreement to settle the matter through the commission's conciliation mechanism.
+The magistrate declined to allow the withdrawal of the case, citing non-compliance with key conditions of the agreement.
+The court ordered that the matter be mentioned on 2 February 2026, to consider adoption of the agreement after verifying compliance.
+As part of the proposed settlement, Salasya was required to run a social media campaign advocating for peace.